-We are committed to exploring and implementing best practices and innovations for data centers, end points (personal computing), purchasing, e-waste disposal, and printing.
+We are committed to exploring and implementing best practices for Sustainable IT.

 Harvard is committed to developing University-wide Sustainable IT Standards to reduce energy and emissions from IT infrastructure and end users.
 VIEW OUR PLAN